jesgogu27/holbertonschool-zero_day/0x01-emacs/README.md

 **README**

-This is a *emacs* command for open file
+These are differents *emacs* command.